da-nrw/DNSCore/ContentBroker/src/main/markdown/deploy.md

 * Grails 2.2.4 in order to compile DA-WEB
 * Imagemagick 6.7.8 (with jasper, to use jpg2000,  with tiff)

-No other converters are needed for compile and run the acceptance tests.
+No other converters are needed for compile and run the acceptance tests at the developer@machine.
+In order to to build release candidates you'll need needed packages for all configured converters.

 Please ensure, your @machine's are all running in UTF-8 mode: